awslabs/amazon-sagemaker-workshop/TensorFlow/README.md

 ## Modules

 This workshop is divided into multiple modules.
-After completing **Preliminaries**, complete the module **Creating a Notebook Instance** next.
+After completing **Preliminaries**, complete the module **Creating a Notebook Instance** next (currently this workshop is not adapted to SageMaker Studio).
 You can complete the remaining modules in any order, though we strongly recommend completing them in order to see how to build a workflow from relatively simple to more complex.

 - Preliminaries